djaus2/PhotoTimingDjaus/README.md

 > All good!

 ### Latest
-- AthStitcher: Can record results against lanes and eneter names
+- AthStitcher: Can record results against lanes and enter names
   - After a result has been determined, click in Result column for lane.
   - Can change lane by clicking in another which removes previous
   - Prompted if click in cell with previous result.